 Our vision on privacy

-As an independent institute that specialises in clinical drug research, combining innovative methods and technologies, state-of-the-art facilities your privacy is of the utmost importance to us.
-CHDR makes every effort to ensure that we process personal data carefully and securely.
-It is evident that you have confidence in our centre and we will do whatever is necessary to protect your privacy.
-We will take the following principles relating to processing of personal data into account:
+As an independent institute that specialises in clinical drug research, combining innovative methods, technologies, and state-of-the-art facilities, your privacy is of the utmost importance to us.
+CHDR makes every effort to ensure that personal data is processed carefully and securely.
+Your trust in us is paramount, and we will do whatever is necessary to protect your privacy.

 · Lawfulness, fairness and transparency: personal data shall be processed lawfully, fairly and in a transparent manner in relation to the data subject;